germanmpesce/challengeAutomation/README.md

 Install the dependencies with `npm install`.
 The dependencies contains 'cucumber' to run the BDD tests

-On the route \challengeAutomation\demoblaze execute the tests with command:
+In the route \challengeAutomation\demoblaze, execute the tests with the following command:

 `npm run open`

 ### Collection

-The repository contains automation tests of multiples iterations from web: https://www.demoblaze.com/
+The repository contains automation tests of multiple iterations from the web: https://www.demoblaze.com/

-You can get sinUp, logIn, logOut and add a laptop on the cart
+You can get SinUp, LogIn, LogOut and Add a Product on the cart

-The user can see how to validate multiples response from demoblaze and get report headless.
+The user can see how to validate multiple responses from Demoblaze and get a headless report.

 ### About